chetanbg1/cbg-aws/README.md

 hybride - combination of public + private

 services -
-Infrastucute as service IaaS - cloud service provider manages infrastucture for you, user has access through API or dashboard , provider takes care of hardware , netwirking hard divices and data storage and service
+Infrastucute as service IaaS - cloud service provider manages infrastucture for you, user has access through API or dashboard , provider takes care of hardware , networking hard divices and data storage and service
 Platform as Service PaaS - hardware and application software platform these are provided and manage by outside cloud service providers
 Software as Service SaaS - delivers software as a service, apps are web or mobile applications